Whittier (Eat Street)

 $$–$$$$

-Notable restaurants: Owamni (closed 2023 — legacy noted), The Mill District spots, Borough, Eastside, Hell's Kitchen
+Notable restaurants: Owamni (closed 2023 — legacy noted), The Mill District spots, Borough, Hell's Kitchen

 Downtown East's food scene has been in transition.
 The loss of Owamni in 2023 — which had put Indigenous cuisine on the national map and won a James Beard Award — was a genuine blow to the city's culinary identity.
-What remains is a mix of hotel restaurants, event-night dining, and a few standouts.
+Sean Sherman's NATIFS foundation continues the work, with the upcoming SHOTA Indigenous BBQ concept in Seward.
+What remains downtown is a mix of hotel restaurants, event-night dining, and a few standouts.
 Hell's Kitchen has been a Minneapolis brunch institution for years, with its lemon-ricotta pancakes and unapologetic maximalism.
 Borough does upscale American in the hotel space.
 The Mill District area near the Guthrie has options, but foot traffic is event-driven.
 Downtown East is a place where you eat before a show, not where you explore a dining scene.

 Read the full Downtown East guide →Seward